-Volunteering Opportunities at the EGU
+Volunteering opportunities at the EGU

-Even though the EGU is a large organisation of some 12,000 members, it only employs a handful of people in its Munich office.
+Even though the EGU is a large organisation with thousands of members, it only employs a handful of people in its Munich office.
 In addition, it is a truly bottom-up organisation that relies on, and values, the input of its members on a variety of projects and activities.
 As such, there are a number of tasks we would like our members and other interested parties to help us with on a voluntary basis.
 If you are an enthusiastic early career scientist or a GIFT teacher, or simply someone who would be interested in helping us in our activities, you may be interested in the information on this page.

 To give visibility to its volunteers, the EGU acknowledges their support by, e.g., by-lining their articles or naming them as reviewers or translators, and we encourage them to add their EGU work to their CVs.